This tutorial will cover a few techniques you can use to make objects interact with each other.

 With this code, missiles will always fly towards the mine that's closest to them.
 However, we still need to make them actually explode and destroy each other on contact.

-.
+qaf::CollisionStruct.
 This is an abstract class; check out its documentation for a list of collision structure subclasses you can use.
-For this tutorial, we'll use qaf::CollisionStruct::Circle
+For this tutorial, we'll use qaf::CollisionStruct::Circle and qaf::CollisionStruct::Polygon.

 class SpaceMineObj : public GameObj { private: ...
 CollisionStruct::Circle m_circle; // Collision boundaries public: SpaceMineObj ( Vector2D pos, float size ) { ... // Initialize collision structure: m_circle.setXCenter( m_pos.x ); m_circle.setYCenter( m_pos.y ); m_circle.setRadius( m_size * m_sprite->GetWidth() / 2 ); } CollisionStruct * getCollisionStruct () { return &m_circle; } ... };